While passing through a forest near the Yellow Brick Road, I heard a tree whimpering. I stopped by.

 TREE: It’s more than that.
 I feel different.
 More fragile.
 And I hate the way I look.

 I think there’s something stunning and sensual about your starkness.

 TREE: Really?
 Thank you.

 But I know what you mean about feeling very, very fragile.
 I’m the same way.
-Whenever something needs to heal in my body these days, it takes a lot longer.
+Whenever something needs to heal in my body these days, it takes longer.

 TREE: Right.
 And the bark on my trunk is starting to fall off.
 And I have root damage so I lean to one side.

-TREE: On and off.
-But I’m really worried about what’s gonna happen in the winter.
+TREE: I’m sorry to hear that.
+But I’m most worried about what’s gonna happen in the winter.
 If there’s a huge icicle hanging from me, I could break a twig!
 And in the spring, I won’t be able to hold birds’ nests and squirrels bouncing all over my branches anymore.
 I could break a whole branch.